csound-flossmanual/csound-floss/book/12-f-csound-and-haskell.md

 functions like lists, maps, trees.
 It's a great way to organize code and data.

+One of the great features that comes with the library is big collection of solid patches which are predefined synthesizers with high quality sound.
+They are provided with library csound-catalog.

 *Csound-expression* is an open source library.
 It's available on Hackage (the main base of Haskell projects).